artikcloud/tutorial-java-otaFirmwareUpdateStarter/readme.md

   ~~~shell
   java -jar target/otaLwm2mClient-x.x.jar -d YOUR_DEVICE_ID -t YOUR_DEVICE_TOKEN -f FIRMWARE_VER_AFTER_UPDATE
   ~~~
-  **NOTE** *In the realword scenario, the lwm2m device should obtain the firmware version from the installed firmware.* For this sample client, you need to provid the firmware version as an input argument.
+  **NOTE** *In the realword scenario, the lwm2m device should obtain the firmware version from the installed firmware.* For this sample client, you need to provide the firmware version as an input argument.
 From the terminal print out, you should see that the client establishes a connection to ARTIK Cloud LWM2M server and is now waiting to receive an Over The Air firmware update from the server.

  2. Go to Developer Dashboard to [upload a Firmware image](https://developer.artik.cloud/documentation/advanced-features/ota-updates.html) for your Device Type.
 You can select any type of files (e.g. txt) as an image.
 In the [firmware image metadata screen](https://developer.artik.cloud/documentation/advanced-features/ota-updates.html#firmware-image-metadata),  enter the following information:
      - Choose "Application" as an [update type](https://developer.artik.cloud/documentation/advanced-features/ota-updates.html#execute-ota-update).